hkrickybjjdev/digital-sales-monorepo/docs/data-model.md

 - `page.userId`: For listing user's pages
 - `page.expiresAt`: For expiration checks
 - `registration.pageId`: For campaign performance analysis
+- `passwordReset.userId`: For managing user's reset requests
+- `passwordReset.expiresAt`: For cleanup of expired tokens

 ## Data Migration and Versioning